 A New School education has enabled generations of alumni to make lasting contributions to their professional fields and to the world.

 Ana Oliveira is the president and CEO of The New York Women's Foundation, a nonprofit that pursues economic security and justice for women and girls.
 For more than 20 years, she has been a staunch defender of human rights, developing programs for vulnerable populations throughout New York City.
 The first female and Latino executive director of Gay Men's Health Crisis, Oliveira expanded services for women, Latinos, and African-Americans affected by HIV and AIDS.
 Called "an unsung hero" by Newsweek, Oliveira was appointed by Mayor Bloomberg to the New York City Commission on AIDS.
 In a second mayoral appointment, she helped lead an investigation into the barriers to success faced by young Black and Latino men in New York City.
-Oliveira earned her MA in Anthropology from The New School for Social Research in 1984.
+Oliveira received her MA in Anthropology from The New School for Social Research in 1984.

 She was awarded an honorary doctorate of humanities at The New School's May 2012 commencement ceremony.